A Cheap Houses Japan Newsletter Review (From Someone Actually Living in a Cheap House in Japan)

 Moving to Japan is Difficult

 You will often see the Cheap Houses Japan site advertise that they are showing you potential vacation homes.
 They know that it’s difficult to move to Japan.
 Visas are fairly restrictive and have an expiration date.
-Obtaining permanent residence status is difficult.
+Obtaining a more permanent residence status is difficult.
 It is possible (I’m here to prove it), but it is not necessarily easy.

 The Housing Market Isn’t a Financial Investment